Request to call (Puru)

 November).

-During these seasons, the weather is clear and sunny, providing stunning views of the Himalayan mountain range.
-The temperatures are also comfortable, ranging from 10-20 degrees Celsius during the day and dropping to 0-10 degrees Celsius at night.
+The weather is clear and sunny during these seasons, providing stunning views of the Himalayan mountain range.
+The temperatures are also comfortable, ranging from 10-20 degrees Celsius during the day to 0-10 degrees Celsius at night.

-Summer (June to August) is also a good time to go on the Gokyo Ri Trek, as the monsoon rains
+Summer (June to August) is also an excellent time to go on the Gokyo Ri Trek, as the monsoon rains

-have not yet arrived and the temperatures are warm.
+have not yet arrived,d and the temperatures are warm.
 However, there may be more chances of

 Foods during the Gokyo Ri Trek:

-Dal Bhat: This is a traditional Nepali dish that consists of rice, lentil soup, and vegetables.
-It is a staple food in Nepal and is commonly found in most trekking areas.
+Dal Bhat: This traditional Nepali dish consists of rice, lentil soup, and vegetables.
+Nepal’s staple food is commonly found in most trekking areas.

-Momos: These are steamed dumplings that are filled with either vegetables or meat.
+Momos: These are steamed dumplings filled with either vegetables or meat.
 They are a popular snack in Nepal and are commonly found in tea houses during the trek.

-Soups: There are various types of soups available during the trek, including vegetable, chicken, and potato.
-These are a great option for those looking for something warm and comforting after
+Soups: Various soups are available during the trek, including vegetables, chicken, and potatoes.
+These are an excellent option for those looking for something warm and comforting after

 a long day of trekking.